raymondluong/frontendplatform/src/content/blog/specializations.md

 ### Accessibility

 Accessibility, often abbreviated a11y, focuses on making web applications usable for everyone regardless of physical or cognitive abilities.
 By adhering to international standards such as the Web Content Accessibility Guidelines (WCAG), specialists in web accessibility aim to create digital experiences that are perceivable, operable, understandable, and robust for all users, regardless of their browsing context or adaptive technologies they may use, such as screen readers or voice recognition software.
-Focusing on web accessibility promotes a better web experience and underscores an organizations’s commitment to diversity and inclusivity.
+Focusing on web accessibility promotes a better web experience and underscores an organizations’s commitment to diversity and inclusion.

+### Cross-Browser Compatibility

+Cross-Browser Compatibility is the practice of ensuring that web applications function consistently across different web browsers and devices.
+This involves testing and debugging applications on various browsers, such as Chrome, Firefox, Safari, and Edge, as well as on different operating systems and devices, including desktops, laptops, tablets, and smartphones.
+Engineers who specialize in cross-browser compatibility are adept at identifying and resolving compatibility issues, such as rendering discrepancies, performance variations, and feature support discrepancies.
+They also stay informed about the latest browser updates and standards to ensure that web applications remain compatible with the latest technologies and trends.

 ### Design Systems